yutian11308023/tensorflow-Lite-cross-build-on-x86-for-arm/README.md

 docker import - base-x86-os < base-x86-os.tar

 3. run the dockerfile to build tensorflow automatically
-docker run build -t your-image-name --network=host .
+docker build -t your-image-name --network=host .

 4. after the build suceessfully, you can get the tensorflow wheel package on your local directory.